billigitt/UnderreportedAndTemporallyAggregated/README.md

 ![fig4](figs/sectionEffectOfRho/increasingRhoIsGood.png)

-*Fig 4: Demo that increasing reporting rate leads to smaller errors and narrower credible intervals*
+*Fig 4: Demo that increasing reporting rate leads to smaller errors and narrower credible intervals.
+Also that credible interval width is the same for EE and how coverage also depends on reporting for EE but not for our method.*

 NB: We go back to simulated data here.
 Could this order be confusing for the reader?
 We have to decide between ordering sections by data-sets or ordering sections by principles of inference and then point about increasing $\rho$.